Siemens-Healthineers/K2s/addons/dicom/README.md

 ### Integration with the ingress addon

-The dicom addon can be integrated with either the ingress nginx or the ingress traefik addon so that it can be exposed outside the cluster.
+The dicom addon can be integrated with the ingress nginx, ingress nginx-gw, or ingress traefik addon so that it can be exposed outside the cluster.

 For example, the dicom addon can be enabled along with traefik addon using the following command: